Hoh Rainforest

 Within Olympic National Park, the forest is protected from commercial exploitation.
 Between the park boundary and the Pacific Ocean, 48 km of river, much of the forest has been logged within the last century, although many pockets of forest remain.
+According to the National Park Service, in 2024 approximately 460,000 people visited the Hoh District, which includes the rainforest and its visitors center.